yorickdowne/grafana-for-rpool/README.md

 ### Lighthouse

-Edit the shell script that starts the beacon and add `--metrics --metrics-address 0.0.0.0` to the line that starts the beacon.
+Edit the shell script that starts beacon and validator and add `--metrics --metrics-address 0.0.0.0` to the line that starts beacon and validator.

 For beacon:<br />
 `nano ~/.rocketpool/chains/eth2/start-beacon.sh`